ChargePoint/danger-app_size_report/README.md

 Simply add `app_size_report.report` to your `Dangerfile` passing the path to report JSON path and app size limit.

-Then add this code to the danger file.
 ```ruby
 app_size_report.report(
     "[report path]",